LIS2021/BladeG3/README.md

 ## Execution

-The virtual machine can be run thorugh the `pipe` executable, so by calling
+The virtual machine can be run through the `pipe` executable, by calling

         ./pipe [OPTIONS] <file>

 Blade is included in the executable and can be activated in the options.
 `<file>` must contain the input code to be executed (and possibly protected with blade).

-The execution of just Blade can be done through the `run_blade` executable:
+The execution of only Blade can be done through the `run_blade` executable:

         ./run_blade [OPTIONS] <file>